-Super easy, quick, one-dish meal is what this Instant pot chicken stew recipe is all about.
-Loaded with vegetables along with hearty potatoes its a perfect meal that can be made in instant pot or stove top.
+Super easy, quick, one-dish meal is what this Instant Pot chicken stew recipe is all about.
+Loaded with vegetables along with hearty potatoes it’s a perfect meal that can be made in an instant pot or stovetop.
+It’s hearty, comforting just like lamb stew and is great with crusty bread to dunk in.

 One of the best things to cook in instant pot is stew.
 Stew that otherwise simmers for hours can be done in minutes.
 Beef, pork or lamb stew usually takes longs hours to simmer and cook, but in a pressure cooker stew can be easily made in matter of minutes.
 Chicken stew takes much lesser time.
 That gives you all reason why you should be including this ridiculously simple and easy to make instant pot chicken stew recipe to your weekly dinner menu list.